George S. Eccles Dinosaur Park

-The Natural History Museum of Utah features an outstanding display of paleontology (in addition to several other exhibits) that covers eons of Utah's history and includes a frequently updated display of the latest dinosaur find — like Utah's state fossil, the Allosaurus, and incredible species from the Grand Staircase-Escalante National Monument research featured in National Geographic.
+The Past Worlds exhibit at the Natural History Museum of Utah in Salt Lake City features an outstanding display of paleontology.
+It covers eons of Utah's history and includes a frequently updated display of the latest dinosaur finds — such as Utah's state fossil, the Allosaurus, and a dozen other dinosaurs found in the state.

 Cleveland-Lloyd Dinosaur Quarry